IandyDandy/Lions-Den-XML/README.md

 Welcome to Lion's Den XML Repository
 ---
-This is an unofficial repository that contain the information from the Dungeons & Dragons sourcebooks.
+This is an unofficial repository meant for the Lion's Den series of apps, that contain the information from the Dungeons & Dragons sourcebooks.
 My version is nuanced to my idea of how the information should be organised.

 The Basics
 ---